OPS, Millard, Papillion-La Vista and Bellevue close indefinitely to slow spread of coronavirus

 PLCS will be closed starting March 23 with no designated return date at this time.
 We will be working with local and state health officials to re-evaluate the closure every two weeks.
 You can find more information here: https://t.co/t6ie5DqQp5 pic.twitter.com/zfcvLoPVgO— PLCS Health (@PlcsHealth) March 16, 2020

-Blomstedt on Monday said he is not issuing a mandate to schools.
-However, he said he expects that by next Monday, Nebraska schools will not have any students in class.
+Blomstedt on Monday that said he is not issuing a mandate to schools.
+However, he said he expects that by Monday, Nebraska schools will not have any students in class.

 Schools should be prepared to operate in the alternate learning environment for six to eight weeks, he said, with a review of operations every two weeks, including plans for reopening.